Cover image for 10 usability heuristics: The ultimate guide to better UI design

 • Catch 75% of usability issues early using just 3-5 evaluators in heuristic evaluation

-Heuristic 1: Visibility of System Status
+Heuristic 1: Visibility of system status

 Silent failures create anxiety and lead to duplicate submissions.
 Users abandon processes they believe are broken when they're actually just slow to respond.

 For climate tech dashboards calculating emissions across supply chains, display real-time progress indicators like "Analyzing transportation data...
 47% complete."
 This transparency builds trust in data accuracy while managing processing expectations.
+During a pilot evaluation, a dashboard that communicates clearly under load signals the kind of reliability enterprise buyers notice before they ever speak to procurement.

 Infographic

-Heuristic 2: Match Between System and the Real World
+Heuristic 2: Match between system and the real world

 Interfaces should speak the user's language with familiar concepts, words, and phrases rather than system-oriented terms.